 The church, dedicated to All Saints, is the longest in Kent at 200 feet in length.
 It is primarily 14th century but incorporates early Saxon remains that may date to the 8th century or even earlier.
 Even more interesting are fragments of Romano-British stones suggesting that the building we see today incorporates a 5th-century basilica.
 The striking tower (132 feet high) is said to have been built on the orders of Cardinal Wolsey.

 All Saints served as a trigonometry point for the 18th century Anglo-French Survey linking the Paris Observatory and the Royal Observatory in Greenwich.

 In the churchyard is the grave of Thomas Edgar, who served as Lieutenant with Captain Cook.

-Lydd Town Museum has displays on local history, with historical objects and archival photos of town life over the centuries.
+Lydd Town Museum is housed in a former fire station.
+It has displays on local history, with historical objects and archival photos of town life over the centuries.
 The museum has produced a Lydd Town Trail leaflet, outlining historic places to see around the town.
 The Trail takes about 30 minutes to follow, and pamphlets outlining the route are available from the Museum, local tourist information centres, shops, and the library.